liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 Note: Previous versions of the Plugins SDK made `portal-service.jar` available to projects; the Liferay 7 Plugins SDK similarly makes `portal-kernel.jar` available.
-If you're using a Liferay bundle (i.e., @product@ pre-installed on an app server), then the Liferay utility modules are already in your classpath.
+If you're using a Liferay bundle (i.e., @product@ pre-installed on an app server), the Liferay utility modules are already in your classpath.

 If you manually installed @product@ on your app server, the Liferay utility modules might not be on your classpath.
-If a utility module you need is not in your classpath, note its dependency elements.
+If a utility module you need is not on your classpath, note its dependency elements.

 $$$

-Now that you have the module symbolic names and versions, you can make the modules available to your plugin, as it needs the modules at compile time and runtime.
+Now that you have the module symbolic names and versions, you can make the modules available to your plugin project.

+The modules your plugin uses must be available to it at compile time and run time.
 Here are two options for resolving module dependencies in your traditional plugin project:

 **Option 1: Use Ivy**